-Without or without prior knowledge of the pregnancy, losing a developing fetus so early in the process can be devastating.
-Fortunately this is not an uncommon event and having an early miscarriage like this does not have any impact on having a healthy pregnancy in the future.
-Read below to find out about the causes of blighted ovum, treatment for it, and the long-term outlook for fertility after miscarriage.What Is a Blighted Ovum?
+Losing your baby, even at an early stage of pregnancy, can be devastating for the parents.
+Unfortunately, a blighted ovum is not rare.
+It is the leading cause of miscarriages.
+Thankfully, as we discuss below, having an early miscarriage like this does not have any impact on having a healthy pregnancy in the future.
+This article addresses the causes of blighted ovum, treatment for it, and the long-term outlook for fertility after miscarriage.What Is a Blighted Ovum Miscarriage?

 A blighted ovum occurs very early in the process of embryonic development.
 When sperm reaches an egg, the egg becomes fertilized and begins the rapid production of new cells within only a few hours.
 With a normal pregnancy, the fertilized egg will grow from a clump of cells into an embryo by the 10th day of development.
 The embryo will then implant itself into the wall of the uterus.
 This triggers the release of high levels of pregnancy hormones in the body and causes the placenta to start developing to support the fetus.
 The fetus will continue to grow over the next few weeks, and around the 6th week of pregnancy, it will finally be visible on an ultrasound.